 Your role as a faculty advisor is crucial to the success and retention of our students.
-Faculty are the primary advisors for students; the CACE advisors serve as secondary advising support should a faculty member be on sabbatical leave, inaccessible over the summer months.
-CACE advisors may also be assigned as a new transfer student's primary advisor before that student declares a major.
+Faculty advisors are the primary advisors for students; the CACE advisors serve as secondary advising support should a faculty member be on sabbatical leave or is otherwise inaccessible.
+CACE advisors may also be assigned as a new transfer student’s primary advisor before that student declares a major.
 The CACE staff is happy to provide assistance to you to ensure that you are knowledgeable and able to assist your students.
-The CACE staff also coordinates the Early Alert system.

 Be aware of specific curriculum needs: In order to avoid overloading core requirements for the student who is as yet undeclared, ask if there is any chance the student will be majoring in one of the following, and then register accordingly:

 - Education dual-majors have a computer course in their ILC, and therefore they should not register for CS 106 or 107.

 - Business majors need two Economics courses, and therefore need only one other social science.
 Also, EC101 or EC102 are prerequisites for the Foundation courses in the Business Administration major – these two classes are required for a major in Business Administration and can be used to fulfill the Social Sciences requirement.

 - Nursing majors need BI209 and 210 Anatomy and Physiology and should avoid other Biology courses except as stated in the Nursing modules.
 One unit in SO101, AN101 or PS101 is required.
 The ILC for Nursing majors is NR 224 Nutrition and MI200 Microbiology, and is to be taken in the Spring of sophomore year.